-We provide our interns experiences that enable them.
-We help them develop data-backed research aptitude towards new and exciting domains.
+We provide our interns experiences that enable them to develop data-backed research aptitude towards new and exciting domains.

-The demand for remote healthcare is getting crucial than ever, and CPSs have made spectacular advancements in this sector.
-It is piloting technologies and software to address challenging healthcare issues and revolutionize how myriad healthcare issues are tackled.
-The CPS healthcare ecosystem has evolved in telemedicine, connected-health, mobile-health, and intelligent health in the last two decades.
-The healthcare-Cyber Physical Systems (H-CPS) networks are available anywhere, anytime, and by anyone.
+The demand for remote healthcare is getting more crucial than ever even as CPSs are making spectacular advancements in this sector.
+It is piloting technologies and software to address challenging healthcare issues and revolutionizing how myriad healthcare issues are tackled.
+The CPS healthcare ecosystem has evolved in telemedicine, connected-health, mobile-health and intelligent health in the last two decades.
+Healthcare-Cyber Physical Systems (H-CPS) networks are available anywhere, anytime and to anyone with the means to digital access.
 Yet, they are to be rigorously explored and are a matter of high research interest.

-CPSs are closely integrated physical processes, networking, computation, feedback loops and comprise several tiny devices with sensing, computing, and wireless communication capabilities.
-The tremendously enhanced functionality, automation, and connectivity also bring significant cybersecurity challenges to the CPS.
-Moreover, the extensive connectivity makes a CPS vulnerable to cyber threats and attacks, making safety, security and privacy essential research issues.
+CPSs are closely integrated physical processes for networking, computation, feedback loops and comprise several tiny devices with sensing, computing and wireless communication capabilities.
+These enhanced functionality, automation, and connectivity also bring significant cybersecurity challenges to the CPS.
+Moreover, extensive connectivity makes CPS vulnerable to cyber threats and attacks, making safety, security and privacy essential research issues.